VGVentures/very_good_engineering/src/content/docs/testing/testing.md

 ## Use string expression with types

-Test names are [Strings](https://dart.dev/language/built-in-types#strings), if you're referencing a type, use a string expression to ease renaming the type.
+[Test descriptions](https://pub.dev/documentation/test/latest/test/test.html) are usually `String`s.
+If you're referencing a type, use a [string expression](https://dart.dev/language/built-in-types#string) to ease renaming the type.

 Bad ❗️